nhanwei/nhanwei.github.io/about/index.md

 * **PALO IT** (Jul 2018 - Present): Data Scientist
    * POCs for OCR, Object Detection, Sentiment Analysis (NLP)
 * **DBS Bank** (Oct 2016 - Jul 2018): Data Scientist
    * (**SG DBS Recommender System**) Revamped how advertisements were recommended to internet/mobile banking customers from a rule based approach to a deep learning model.
-Spearheaded the implementation of <a href="https://arxiv.org/pdf/1606.07792.pdf">Wide and Deep Learning model</a> from scratch using Keras.
+Spearheaded the implementation of <a href="https://arxiv.org/pdf/1606.07792.pdf">Wide and Deep Learning model</a> from scratch using Keras, Python.
-   * (**CN DBS Recommender System**) User-Based Collaborative Filtering (UBCF) model for DBS China's Relationship Managers.
+   * (**CN DBS Recommender System**) Built a user-Based Collaborative Filtering (UBCF) model for DBS China's Relationship Managers to recommend new products to walk-in clients.
+Built on R.
    * (**ML Pipeline**) Initiated a project to build an automated ML pipeline consisting of data input, feature selection, model training/selection and evaluation.
 Built using H2O and Shiny on R.
    * (**SG DBS Marketing**) Various propensity models for DBS Credit, Cards, Treasures, etc.
    * (**HK DBS Marketing**) Various propensity models for DBS Treasures and Unit Trusts.